redhat-sap/sap-edge/README.md

 This repository provides scripts and procedures for setting up test validation external services for SAP EIC on the OpenShift Container Platform (OCP).
 The services covered include PostgreSQL and Redis.
 This guide will help you install and configure these services, as well as perform cleanup after validation.

+> **Note:** These services may be optional for a proof of concept (PoC) setup.
+> If you don’t enable or configure the external Postgres and Redis during the SAP Edge Integration Cell (EIC) installation, EIC will automatically deploy self-contained Postgres and Redis pods within its own service namespace.

 **Important Notice**

 Please be aware that this repository is intended **for testing purposes only**.
 The configurations and scripts provided are designed to assist in test validation scenarios and are not recommended for production use.